-Above baseline (which can include obligated and non-obligated) capacity can be released by National Grid in accordance with its entry capacity investment incentive or entry capacity buy back incentive as set out in its GT Licence.
+Above obligated (i.e.non-obligated) capacity can be released by National Grid in accordance with its entry capacity investment incentive or entry capacity buy back incentive as set out in its GT Licence.
 QSEC is the vehicle for releasing additional capacity in accordance with the Incremental Entry Capacity Release (IECR) statement.